 Migrants have to consider many other factors.
 Leaving to another country means that you change the life of you and people you know, friends and relatives alike.
-Also, if you are moving Down Under with a child, you might be interested learn more about the local education system.
+Also, if you are moving Down Under with a child, you might be interested to learn more about the local education system.
+Basically, school education is mandatory in Australia for all ages between 6 and 16 and it’s divided into primary, secondary and senior secondary school.
+You can find a full list of all Australian education institutions here.
 You also might prefer to move somewhere you can find more fellow-countrymen.
 You will need to have some cash in order to ease the transition.
 Those rainy days savings will really come in handy in the first 2-3 weeks, while you are settling in.

 The migration process will take at least 6 months.
 If you are considering immigration to Australia, you have to prepare for a lengthy procedure.
-Usual processing time with Visa First is 6-8 months.
-The price is roughly 4,000 EUR (4,500 if you are migrating with your spouse), paid on consequential stages.
-The initial fee is 50 EUR.
+Usual processing time with Visa First is 7-8 months.
+Visa First processing fee is EUR 2950 plus additional EUR 500 if you are migrating with your family, paid on consequential stages.
+Immigration fees are extra.
 Your application will be professionally assessed and further instructions and guidance will be provided as the process goes on.
-For additional information about Australia Skilled Migration you can e-mail us at firstname.lastname@example.org.
+For additional information about Australia Skilled Migration you can e-mail us at email@example.com.